General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

 where the matrix of transformation $\Lambda^{\alpha}_{\beta}$ is defined by the requirements of orthonormality

-In particular, the orthonormality condition (\ref{ortog}) assumes that spatial angles and lengths at the point of observations are measured with the Euclidean metric $\delta_{ij}$.
-Because the vector $s^\alpha$ is isotropic (null) with respect to the Minkowski metric $\eta_{\alpha\beta}$, we conclude that the Euclidean length $|{\bm s}|$ of the vector $s^i$ is equal to 1.
+In particular, the orthonormality condition (\ref{ortog}) assumes that the spatial angles and lengths at the point of observations are measured with the Euclidean metric $\delta_{ij}$.
+Because the vector $s^\alpha$ is null ($s_\a s^\a=0$) with respect to the Minkowski metric $\eta_{\alpha\beta}$, we conclude that the Euclidean length, $|{\bm s}|$, of vector $s^i$ is equal to 1.
 Indeed, one has

 Hence, $|{\bm s}|=1$.